jrandj/redhat/README.md

 1. Boot, reboot, and shut down a system normally

+    * The RHEL boot process occurs when the system is powered up or reset, and lasts until all enabled services are started and a login prompt appears at the screen.
+The login process consists of 4 steps:

+        * The firmware is the Basic Input Output System (BIOS) or Unified Extensible Firmware Interface (UEFI) code that is stored in flash memory on the motherboard.
+The first thing it does is run the power-on-self-test (POST) to initialise the system hardware components.
+It also installs appropriate drivers for the video hardware and displays system messages to the screen.
+It scans the available storage devices to locate a boot device (GRUB2 on RHEL), and then loads it into memory and passes control to it.

+        * The boot loader presents a menu with a list of bootable kernels available on the system.
+After a pre-defined amount of time it boots the default kernel.
+GRUB2 searches for the kernel in the */boot* file system.
+It then extracts the kernel code into memory and loads it based on the configuration in */boot/grub2/grub.cfg*.
+Note that for UEFI systems, GRUB2 looks in */boot/efi* instead and loads based on configuration in */boot/efi/EFI/redhat/grub.efi*.
+Once the kernel is loaded, GRUB2 passes control to it.

+        * The kernel loads the initial RAM disk (initrd) image from the */boot* file system.
+This acts as a temporary file system.
+The kernal then loads necessary modules from initrd to allow access to the physical disks and the partitions and file systems within.
+It also loads any drivers required to support the boot process.
+Later, the kernal unmounts initrd and mounts the actual root file system.

+        * The kernel continues the boot process. *systemd* is the default system initilisation scheme.
+It starts all enabled userspace system and network services.

+    * The *shutdown* command is used to halt, power off, or reboot the system gracefully.
+This command broadcasts a warning message to all logged-in users, disables further user logins, waits for the specified time, and then stops the service and shuts to the system down to the specified target state.

+    * To shut down the system now:
+        ```shell
+        shutdown -P now
+        ```

+    * To halt the system now:
+        ```shell
+        shutdown -H now
+        ```

+    * To reboot the system now:
+        ```shell
+        shutdown -r now
+        ```

+    * To shut down the system after 5 minutes:
+        ```shell
+        shutdown -P 5
+        ```

 1. Boot systems into different targets manually

+    * *systemd* is the default system initialisation mechanism in RHEL8.
+It is the first process that starts at boot and it is the last process that terminates at shutdown.

+    * *Units* are systemd objects that are used for organising boot and maintenance tasks, such as hardware initialisation, socket creation, file system mounts, and service startups.
+Unit configuration is stored in their respective configuration files, which are auto-generated from other configurations, created dynamically from the system state, produced at runtime, or userdeveloped.
+Units are in one of several operational states, including active, inactive, in the process of being activated or deactivated, and failed.
+Units can be enabled or disabled.

+    * Units have a name and a type, which are encoded in files of the form unitname.type.
+Units can be viewed using the *systemctl* command.

+    * *systemctl* is the primary command for interaction with systemd.

+    * A target is a logical collection of units.
+They are a special systemd unit type with the .target file extension.

 1. Interrupt the boot process in order to gain access to a system